Amsterdam/dso-api/README.md

 Django will only be upgraded with patch-level versions.
 To change from e.g. Django 3.0 to 3.1, update the version in `requirements.in` yourself.

+# Importing the latest backup

+To import the latest database from acceptance (replace `<username>` with your username, assumes your public SSH key is known and you have appropriate level of access.

+This command expects the private SSH key to be found in the ~/.ssh T†folder, in a file with the name datapunt.key (chmod 600):

+    docker-compose exec database update-db.sh  dso_api <username>

+To import the bag database do the follwing :

+    docker-compose exec bag_v11_database update-db.sh  bag_v11 <username>